jossuerm/wpEmail/README.md

 ---

 ### Webpack Config
-The project have two webpack config (development and production) inside of it there are some configurations that should know.
+The project have two webpack configs (development and production) inside of it there are some configurations:

 #### Rules
 If you need more rules to add, you can access it on `./webpack/config/rules` and add necessary rules.
 For example: